UKCloud/documentation/articles/azure/azs-how-create-vm-terraform.md

 > [!NOTE]
 > You can also add `-auto-approve` to apply command for it not to ask you to apply changes for full automation.

+## Feedback

+If you have any comments on this document or any other aspect of your UKCloud experience, send them to <products@ukcloud.com>.